View the recent Coronavirus information for licensees

-International drivers’ licences and Victorian marine licenses can now be accepted as evidence of age documents by licensed venues.
+International drivers’ licences and Victorian marine licences can now be accepted as evidence of age documents by licensed venues.

 The Victorian Government is cutting red tape by allowing overseas drivers licences to be used as proof of age for entry into licensed venues.
 The changes will bring Victoria’s laws in in line with other Australian states and territories.